Chilled Water Buffer Tank Sizing

 Long Lasting

 Tankless heaters last up to 20 years, twice as long as traditional storage hot water cylinders.
-The lack of a water storage tank increases their lifespan.
+The lack of a water storage tank increases their lifespan as you heat water on demand

 Environmentally Friendly